 Collaborative planning meetings take place each term to support staff in creating a clear sequence of lessons.
-Literacy and Language planning is centred around a good quality textusing our love and enthusiasm for reading as a gateway to our writing.
+Planning is centred around a good quality text- using our love and enthusiasm for reading as a gateway to our writing.
 The progression of skills is carefully linked to the choice of writing purpose, allowing children to experience a wide range of writing opportunities and develop these skills as they progress through school.
 This ensures the children acquire the disciplinary knowledge needed to become fluent writers.

 In EYFS, the children are encouraged to make marks using a variety of media, and they are exposed to writing within the learning environment.
 They begin to learn letter formation using RWI Phonics.
 When ready, the children put these letters together to write words using the Fred Fingers method.
 This continues throughout KS1.
 Through RWI Phonics, the children are encouraged to write confidently, with a strong focus on grammar and vocabulary, spell quickly and easily by segmenting the sounds, and acquire good handwriting.
 In KS1, the Penpals scheme of work is used.
+Early years also learn through two quality texts per half term.
+These plans are provided from EY2P and are sequenced to show progression throughout Nursery and Reception.
+There is a focus on communication and language, developing vocabulary moving through to guided reading and writing.